dcos/dcos-website/src/blog/2016-12-21_package_storage.md

 Running `dcos package list` or looking at the "Services" view in the DC/OS UI will show both of them up and running!
 To terminate them, the older command `dcos package uninstall <name>` can be used.

-# Conclusion
+# Future Plans

 DC/OS package storage enabled us to develop and run a custom package in our cluster, without needing to publish it to the Universe repository first.
 While this is a great productivity boost already, it's just the beginning.
-Watch for big improvements to package storage in upcoming releases!
+Watch for these improvements related to package storage in upcoming releases:

+- Package operations
+    - `dcos experimental package remove`: removes a package from storage
+    - `dcos experimental package list`: lists all packages in storage
+    - `dcos experimental package describe`: displays information about a package in storage or in a remote package repository
+    - `dcos experimental package search`: finds packages in storage or remote repositories that match a query
+    - `dcos experimental package init`: creates an initial set of files for a package definition, to be used as inputs to `dcos experimental package build`
+    - `dcos experimental package migrate`: converts package files from the mesosphere/universe GitHub repository into the format expected by `dcos experimental package build`
+- Service operations
+    - `dcos experimental service remove`: stops a running service
+    - `dcos experimental service list`: lists all running services
+    - `dcos experimental service describe`: displays information about a running service, including the package configuration options given to `dcos experimental service start`
+    - `dcos experimental service render`: performs a dry run of `dcos experimental service start`, displaying the resulting Marathon application definition instead of executing it
+    - `dcos experimental service update`: restart a running service with a new configuration
+- Support for S3 as a storage backend
+    - Necessary for using storage on clusters with more than one master node